Hyacintha Mariscotti: Life

 At baptism she received the name Clarice.
 Her parents were the Count Marcantonio Marescotti, who claimed descent from one Marius Scotus, a military leader under the Emperor Charlemagne, and Countess Ottavia Orsini, whose father had built the noted Gardens of Bomarzo.

-At an early age she and her sisters, Ginevra and Ortensia, were sent to the Monastery of St. Bernardino to be educated by the community of nuns of the Franciscan Third Order Regular.
-When their studies were complete, her older sister, Ginevra, chose to enter the monastic community as a nun, becoming known as Sister Immacolata.
+At an early age she and her sisters, Ginevra and Ortensia, were sent to the Monastery of St. Bernardino to be educated by the community of the sisters of the Franciscan Third Order Regular.
+When their studies were complete, her older sister, Ginevra, chose to enter the monastic community as a sister, and received the religious name Immacolata.
 In her early youth, Clarice had been noted for her piety, but, as she grew older, she became frivolous, which not even an almost-miraculous saving of her life at the age of 17 could change, nor her education at the monastery.

 At the age of 20 Clarice set her heart upon marriage with the Marchese Capizucchi, but was passed over by him in favor of her younger sister, Ortensia.
-Disappointed, she entered the monastery in Viterbo where she had been educated, receiving the name Hyacintha.
+Disappointed, she entered the monastery in Viterbo where she had been educated, receiving the religious name Hyacintha.
 She admitted later that she did this only to hide her chagrin and not to give up the luxuries of the world.
 She kept a private stock of extra food, wore a habit of the finest material, and received and paid visits at will.

 For ten years, Hyacintha kept up this life, contrary to the spirit of her vows, but at the same time, retained a strong religious faith and was regular in her following of the daily routine of the monastery life, with a tender devotion to the Virgin Mary.
 At that point, due to a severe illness, the priest who served as the confessor to the monastery went to her cell to bring her Holy Communion.
 Shocked by the display of luxuries he saw there, he admonished her to a closer observance of the way of life to which she had committed herself.

 Hyacintha completely changed her life.
 She gave away her costly garments, wore an old tunic, went barefoot, frequently fasted on bread and water, and chastised her body by vigils.
 During the outbreak of a plague in the city, she became noted for her devotion in nursing the sick.

 Hyacintha went on to establish two confraternities, whose members were called Oblates of Mary or "Sacconi".
 One of these, similar to the Society of St. Vincent de Paul, gathered alms for the convalescent, for the poor who were ashamed to beg, and for the care of prisoners; the other procured homes for the aged.

 By the time of her death, Hyacintha's reputation for holiness was so great, that, at her wake, her religious habit had to be replaced three times.
 This was due to pieces of it being snipped off by the people to keep as a relic.